St Michael, Cornhill: Recent history

 A First World War memorial was unveiled beside the entrance to the church in 1920, featuring a bronze statue of St Michael by Richard Reginald Goulden.
 The memorial became a Grade II* listed building in December 2016.

 The church escaped serious damage during the Second World War, and was designated a Grade I listed building on 4 January 1950.
 In 1960, the Victorian polychrome paintwork was replaced with a more restrained colour scheme of blue, gold and white.

 A new ring of twelve bells, cast by Taylors of Loughborough, was installed in the tower in April 2011.

 The church has one of the oldest sets of churchwarden's records in the City of London, which are now kept in the Guildhall Library.

 The Book of Common Prayer, the King James Bible and the English Hymnal continue to be used in services.
 The church is a corporate member of the Prayer Book Society.

 The church vestry hosts the annual ward mote and polling station for the City of London ward of Cornhill.

+In 2016, the parish was forced to dissolve its parochial church council due to insolvency, and services were halted.
+The Sunday services were replaced by weekday choral evensong - which continues to features the robed choir and organ.

-As a traditionalist parish that rejects the ordination/leadership of women, the church receives alternative episcopal oversight from the Bishop of Maidstone (currently Rod Thomas).
+As a traditionalist parish that rejects the ordination/leadership of women, the church receives alternative episcopal oversight from the Bishop of Maidstone.